Equality and Equity in Our Schools

 There is one big problem in the school system.
 The problem with their Equity and Equality model is that equity is achieved by depriving or taking from those who achieve in order to give to those who don't achieve.
-As a result, equality is achieved.
-The fact is, equity and equality cannot be successfully achieved at the expense of others.
+Equality is then achieved through Equity.
+The fact is, Equity and Equality cannot be successfully achieved at the expense of others.

 Know the difference: